-I’m sharing two marketing principles that you can use to help guide your efforts.
-The first one will focus on content marketing because that’s my thing, but you can apply the general idea to whatever initiatives you have.
+I’m sharing two marketing principles that you can use to help guide you.
+The first one will focus on content marketing because that’s my thing, but you can apply it whatever resources you have.

 Marketing Principle #1: Think “What can I Do to Help”

 Even when times are good, content marketing should be centered around being helpful.
-Below are a few examples of astute content marketers who were able to spot an opportunity to create helpful content for their prospects, customers, and/or members of the community during COVID-19:
+So, when a crisis like this hit, many astute content marketers were able to spot an opportunity to create helpful content.So, when a crisis like this hit, many astute content marketers were able to spot an opportunity to create helpful content.
+Below are a few examples:

 - Linda Formicelli, founder of content studio Hero’s Journey Content, LLC created a PDF titled The Business Case for Content During COVID-19 which provides marketing departments with talking points for justifying their content programs and budgets.